-The General Assembly elected the new EB

-for the next three years.
+The General Assembly elected the new EB for the next three years.
 Prof. Dr. Andrzej Krynski (Poland) was elected President.
 The 1st, 2nd and 3rd Vice-President were Jorge Saltijeral (Mexico), Andres Aland (Estonia) and Reinhard Böhm (Germany), respectively.
 Further members were: Secretary: François Madec (France), Treasurer: Bo Algers (Sweden), Members at large: Thomas Blaha (Germany), Martin Tielen (The Netherlands) and Pál Rafai (Hungary).

 After the Congress in Mexico City the discussion about the future of ISAH continued.
 The new Member at Large of the EB, Prof. Thomas Blaha, published his thoughts (Food for Thought on the future of ISAH; Newsletter No 11, June 2004) in order to challenge the members of ISAH via the Extended Executive Board.
-He nailed down: substantial changes are taking place in the animal agriculture, which should be addressed also by our Society.
-He said: "... we could and should develop ISAH into a scientific society that deals with animal health instead of just animal hygiene.
-Animal health in food animal populations as the major precondition for producing high quality and safe (=wholesome) food products of animal origin, and is the overall aim of all of us; animal hygiene is the tool to achieve and maintain a high animal health status for the food animal herds and flocks ...".
-On this basis, he raised the necessity of expanding the scope of our Society to animal health, animal welfare and food safety.
-This extension might also involve the change of the name, which would automatically eliminate our long-standing problem with the term: animal hygiene that means nothing for most of the English, French and Spanish speaking food animal veterinarians or would simply reduce the term to cleanness and disinfection.
+He postulated: substantial changes are taking place in the animal agriculture, which should be addressed also by our Society.
+In his opinion ISAH should develop more towards animal health issues.
+Animal health in food animal populations as the major precondition for producing high quality and safe (=wholesome) food products of animal origin.
+Biosecurity as (part of animal hygiene) a tool of prevention to achieve and maintain a high animal health status for food animal herds and flocks.
+Because of the very high importance of animal health he proposed to change the Society's name from ISAHygiene to ISAHealth.
+His main argument was to eliminate by this change of name problems with the term in English speaking countries where animal hygiene is often simply reduced to cleanness and disinfection.
 Another remarkable point of his piece of work addressed the structure by asking: should we found a "real" society with a standing president, a permanently working office, and so on?